Nathanial, 15 months, is getting to be a pro at walking these days. Now, in his mother’s words, “he’s off to the races.”

 CHOP Nights are the foundation of HHI’s mission to put healthcare resources where they’re greatly needed.
 In its 25 years of helping families experiencing homelessness, HHI has maintained the monthly shelter visits while expanding into programs that bolster overall well-being.

-The comprehensive approach is one reason Johnson & Johnson Family of Companies has been a longtime supporter of the program.
+The comprehensive approach is one reason the Johnson & Johnson Family of Companies has been a longtime supporter of the program.

 “When families are struggling with life challenges and are living in a shelter environment, it puts additional stress on family members, especially on children who are vulnerable and often unaware of the circumstances,” says Bonnie Petrauskas, a Johnson & Johnson spokeswoman.
 “Programs like the Homeless Health Initiative provide needed health services to children that will have a positive impact on their long-term development.
 Without this initiative, these children would most likely not receive services that can help shape healthy behaviors for the future."